Monday, December 23, 2024

 Judge Vovk's case

 In July 2020, NABU and SAPO handed suspicions to the judges of the OASC: the chairman of the court Pavel Vovk, his deputy Evgeniy Ablov and five other judges.
-There are 11 defendants in total in the case.
+In total, there are 11 defendants in the case.

 According to the prosecutor's office, Vovk and the company acted as part of a criminal organization that aimed to seize state power by establishing control over the judicial authorities and creating artificial obstacles to their work.
 This is in addition to serving the interests of political elites and business circles.